sriramcu/ffmpeg_video_editing/README.md

 #### Required Arguments
 * -i, --input_file: Input video file path (required)
 #### Optional Arguments
-* -s, --segments: Segments to cut out in the format "0:10-1:05" (HH:MM-SS), space-separated (optional)
+* -s, --segments: Segments to remove in the format "0:10-1:05" (HH:MM-SS), space-separated (optional)
-* -ss, --segments_seconds: Segments to cut out in the format "10-65" (seconds) space-separated (optional)
+* -ss, --segments_seconds: Segments to remove in the format "10-65" (seconds) space-separated (optional)
 * -o, --output_file: Output video file location (optional)

 By default, the output video will be saved as `final_output.mp4` in the current working directory, i.e.